What is Christian Emphasis?

 THERE ARE TWO TRIANGLES

-One standing for the trinity within the Godhead: Father, Son and Holy Spirit.
+One stands for the trinity within the Godhead: Father, Son and Holy Spirit.
 The other, the trinity within man, that of the spirit, the mind and the body.

 THERE IS THE BIBLE